smmosquera/serge/README.txt

 0.4.3
-    Tiled layer now supports getLocationsWithSpriteName to find specific sprites on a layer Tiled object layers now support getting width and height from polygon objects
+    Tiled layer now supports getLocationsWithSpriteName to find specific sprites on a layer Tiled object layers now support getting width and height from polygon objects Added new Storage block to handle SQL storage of game data